Skip to main content

 list_monday_items

-Retrieve items from a Monday.com board by specifying the board ID.
-Optionally set a limit to control the number of items returned.
+Retrieve items (rows) from a Monday.com board by providing its board ID.
+The output can be limited to a specified maximum number of items.

 Instructions